-Figure 4: Businesses by Number of Employees
+Figure 6: Accomack County Businesses by Number of Employees

 The next histogram shows the distribution of businesses across 16 industry sectors.
-Notice that largest numbers of businesses are in retail, business/personal services, and contractor/construction sectors.
+Notice that largest numbers of businesses are in retail and business/personal services sectors.

-Figure 5: Businesses by Sector and Number of Employees
+Figure 7: Accomack County Businesses by Sector and Number of Employees

 The next histogram shows the number of employees by sector.
-Sectors with the two largest numbers of employees are retail and manufacturing.
+Notice that the Wholesale sector has the largest numbers of employees.

-Figure 6: Employment by Sector and Number of Employees
+Figure 8: Accomack County Employment by Sector and Number of Employees

 The last histogram shows the estimated annual sales by sector and firm size.
-Notice that retail followed by construction/contracting account for the greatest sales.
+Notice that Transportation, Communications, and Utilities have the greatest sales.

-Figure 7: Estimated Annual Sales by Sector
+Figure 9: Accomack County Estimated Annual Sales by Sector